suffolklibraries/sljekyll/_events/aldeburgh-2018-02-12-lear.md

 event-ticket-price: Pay what you like
 breadcrumb: y
 ---

+We're afraid this event has been **cancelled** due to unforeseen circumstances.

 > “This cold night will turn us all to fools and madmen.”